 The second raking dimension is by race-ethnicity.
-Race-ethnicity is grouped into at most three categories based on the race-ethnicity distribution in the population.
+For most YRBS sites, race-ethnicity is grouped into at most three categories based on the race-ethnicity distribution in the population.
+Some sites with highly diverse race-ethnicity may have more than three categories.
 Each category must contain at least five percent of the race-ethnicity distribution.
 The remaining students not in these highly concentrated categories are placed in a separate category, "other".
-This "other" category also includes students who reported more than one race-ethnicity category on the questionnaire.
+This "other" category also includes students who reported more than one non-Hispanic race-ethnicity category on the questionnaire.
 Each responding sampled student is assigned to an adjustment cell based on the race-ethnicity reported in the questionnaire.